sohnorman/loadbalancer-service/apis.md

 in return.
 The format used to send and receive data with the SLAPI depends on which implementation of the API you choose.
 The SLAPI currently uses SOAP, XML-RPC or REST for data transmission.

-For more information about the SoftLayer API, IBM Bluemix Load Balancer Service APIs, see the following resources in the SoftLayer
+For more information about the SoftLayer API, IBM Cloud Load Balancer Service APIs, see the following resources in the SoftLayer
 Development Network:
 * [SoftLayer API Overview ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://sldn.softlayer.com/article/softlayer-api-overview){: new_window}
 * [Getting Started with the SoftLayer API ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://sldn.softlayer.com/article/getting-started){: new_window}